MRSEPFL/MRspecLAB/README.md

   </tr>
   <tr>
     <td>
-      We acknowledges the support of the <a href="https://erc.europa.eu/">European Research Council </a>, the  <a href="https://epfl.ch">École Polytechnique Fédérale de Lausanne</a>, in Lausanne, Switzerland, and the <a href="https://cibm.ch">CIBM Center for Biomedical Imaging</a>, in Switzerland.
+      We acknowledges the support of the <a href="https://www.snf.ch/en">Swiss National Science Foundation </a>, the  <a href="https://epfl.ch">École Polytechnique Fédérale de Lausanne</a>, in Lausanne, Switzerland, and the <a href="https://cibm.ch">CIBM Center for Biomedical Imaging</a>, in Switzerland.
     </td>
   </tr>
 </table>